mhvk/baseband/docs/baseband/vdif/index.rst

 **extended-data version**, or EDV.
 More detailed information on the header can be found in the :ref:`tutorial for supporting a new VDIF EDV <new_edv>`.

-A data frame may carry one or multiple frequency sub-bands (called "channels" in the VDIF specification, but deliberately called "sub-bands" here to avoid confusion with Fourier channels).
-A sequence of data frames all carrying the same (set of) sub-band(s) is called a **data thread**, denoted by its thread ID.
+A data frame may carry one or multiple frequency sub-bands or Fourier channels, and we refer to either of these as **channels** for short.
+A sequence of data frames all carrying the same (set of) channels is called a **data thread**, denoted by its thread ID.
 A data set consisting of multiple concurrent threads is transmitted or stored as a serial sequence of frames called a **data stream**.
 The collection of frames that cover all threads for a single time segment - equivalently, all thread IDs for the same header time and frame number - is a **dataframe set** (or just "frame set").

 Strict time ordering of frames in the stream, while considered part of VDIF best practices, is not mandated, and cannot be guaranteed during data